allanweber/arc-touch/README.md

 # ArcTouch Challenge Project

+## Libs:

+- IONIC
+- ANGULAR 7
+- @ngx-translate/core
+- @ngx-translate/http-loader
+- @ionic-native/android-permissions
+- @ionic-native/globalization

+## APK

+There is a folder with the APK file, ready to be installed, but as I am not a registred developer and don't have the credentials, this is not a valid project to Google Play, but it's safe, trust me XD :-P

-##After clone this project, install and run ionic projects:
+## After clone this project, install and run ionic projects:

 Install ionic: **npm install -g ionic**

 Download packages: **npm i**

 Run: **ionic serve**

+**You will need android environment as well.**

 ## Runnning with ionic serve command

-To run properly with ionic serve command, uncomment the line **translate.use('en-US');** in the **services/language.service.ts** file.
+To run properly with **ionic serve** command, uncomment the line **translate.use('en-US');** in the **services/language.service.ts** file.
 This is a workaroud to cordova running with ionic serve.
+You can setup the aplication to portguese as well, junto change in the same lime the instruction 'en-US' to 'pt-BR'

 ## To simulate with the browser run: